jackblackCH/ubuntu-setup/README.md

 ```

 ## Install Apps
-You probably should use "snap" which is the new software hub
+You probably should use "snap" which is the new software hub of these freaks
+Use `snap find "media player"` to find software

 ```
 sudo snap install code --classic sudo snap install slack --classic sudo snap install telegram-desktop
 ```

-## Find Software
-`snap find "media player"`

 ## Settings, Shell & Configs
 ```